 - Those New to Yoga: Beginners may lack the body awareness needed to avoid injury in such an extreme environment.

-For these groups, traditional yoga or other fitness alternatives offer the benefits of movement without the risks associated with heat.
+Traditional yoga or other fitness alternatives offer the benefits of movement without the risks associated with heat.

 But What About Hot Yoga’s Benefits?